datacarpentry/semester-biology/exercises/Debugging-debug-the-code-R.md

 This is a follow up to [Data Management Review]({{ site.baseurl }}/exercises/Basic-data-management-review-R).

-While you were out of town doing field work over the summer Dr. Granger hired another student, Gregory Goyle, to help her modify your code so that it did something a bit different than the original code.
+While you were out of town doing field work over the summer Dr. Morales hired another student, Gregory Goyle, to help her modify your code so that it did something a bit different than the original code.
 The new code was intended to include more size classes and to output the average GC content for each size